Spider-Man: No Way Home post-credits scenes, explained

 Mid-credits: One lost symbiote

-With the villains all cured and returned to their universes along with the other Peter Parkers (Tobey Maguire and Andrew Garfield), the world having forgotten MCU Peter exists and him back to anonymously fighting crime in New York City, we jump to a lovely bar in Mexico.
+The villains are cured and returned to their universes along with the other Peter Parkers (Tobey Maguire and Andrew Garfield), the world's forgotten MCU Peter exists, and our hero is back to anonymously fighting crime in New York City.
+Cut to a lovely bar in Mexico.

+Drinking there is Eddie Brock, aka Venom (Tom Hardy).
+Even though Venom is a villain from the Spider-Man comics, the recent films starring Hardy are separate from the Marvel Cinematic Universe because Sony holds the rights to the character.
+But Sony and Marvel co-produce Spider-Man films like No Way Home, so they've clearly agreed to a little post-credits crossover: We actually saw Venom and Brock jumping into the MCU from the universe of the Venom movies during the Let There Be Carnage mid-credits scene.

 They failed to pay their bill, which is rather rude, and left behind a fragment of the symbiote, which is extremely rude.